iturdikulov/notes/SOLID.md

 The SOLID acronym was introduced later, around 2004, by Michael Feathers.

-SOLID principles help build architecture with object-oriented design ([[object-oriented_design|OOD]]).
+SOLID principles help build architecture with object-oriented design ([[OOD]]).
 This isn't simple process and challenge for your skills.
 Usually OOD is must be done before you start coding.

 Main purpose of SOLID principles is to make your classes more maintainable, flexible, improve their structure and make scalable.
 But don't forget about